-(b) The insurer must forward a copy of the signed report to the attending physician or authorized nurse practitioner within three days, excluding weekends and legal holidays, of the insurer's receipt of the report.
+(c) The insurer must forward a copy of the signed report to the attending physician or authorized nurse practitioner within three business days of the insurer's receipt of the report.

-(11) Request for Additional Exams.
+(1112) Request for Additional IMExams.

-(a) When the insurer has obtained the three IMEs allowed under this rule and wants to require the worker to attend an additional IME, the insurer must first request authorization from the director.
-Insurers that fail to request authorization from the director may be assessed a civil penalty.
+(a) When the insurer has obtained the three IMEs allowed under section (1) of this rule and wants to require the worker to attend an additional IME, the insurer must first request authorization from the director before scheduling the worker for an additional IME.
+An Finsurers that fails to request authorization from the director may be assessed a civil penalty.
 The process for requesting authorization is:

-(A) The insurer must submit a request for authorization to the director by using Form 2333, "Insurer's Request for Director Approval of an Additional Independent Medical Examination."
-The insurer must send a copy of the request to the worker and the worker's attorney, if any; and
+(b) (A) The insurer must submit a request for authorization to the director for an additional IME by using Form 2333, "Insurer's Request for Director Approval of an Additional Independent Medical Examination."
+The insurer must send a copy of the request to the worker and the worker's attorney, if anyrepresented.; and

-(B) The director will review the request and determine if additional information from the insurer or the worker is necessary.
-Upon receiving a written request for additional information from the director, the parties have 14 days to respond.
-If the parties do not provide the requested information, the director will issue an order approving or disapproving the request based on available information.
+(c) (B) The director will review the request and determine if additional information from the insurer or the worker is neededneeessary.

+(A) Upon receiving a written request for additional information from the director, the parties have 14 days to respond.

+(B) If the parties do not provide the requested information within the timeframes in paragraph (A), the director will issue an order approving or disapproving the request based on available information.

-(b) To determine whether to approve or deny the request for an additional IME, the director may consider, but is not limited to, whether:
+(bd) The director, when making a determination To determine whether to approve or deny the request for an additional IME, will the director may consider, but is not limited to, whether: